 Chasing the McCubbin is her debut novel.

-Sandi is currently writing her second novel, In The Shadow Of The Valley, a sweeping parallel story that speaks of power, trauma, separation and survival, and of the deepest mysteries of love, family and connection.
+Sandi is currently writing her second novel, The Lost Words Of War, a sweeping parallel story that speaks of power, trauma, separation and survival, and of the deepest mysteries of love, family and connection.

 Chasing the McCubbin